Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Transfer Learning under Distribution Shift

-\begin{remark} Rejecting sources with lower $\tau$-th density $f^{(k)}_i$, i.e., leveraging sources with higher $\tau$-th density, can also be explained from the linear regression example \eqref{linear regression}.
-If a source study has a negligible error term, i.e., $\sigma_1^2=0$, then it means accurately identifying the target parameter, leading to a wonderful transferable study.
-That is exactly why we choose this measure in the transferable set to address the residual shift.
-Additionally, with balanced study sizes, minimizing the estimator's mean square error (MSE) benefits from a smaller contrast $\| \bdelta^{(k)} \|_1$ to reduce bias, while a larger $\tau$-th density helps to control variance.
-We will illustrate this point through theoretical results later in this section. \end{remark}
+\begin{remark} Rejecting sources with lower $\tau$-th density $f^{(k)}_i$, i.e., leveraging sources with higher $\tau$-th density, can also be explained as reducing external variance.
+If a source study has a negligible variance term, i.e., $\sigma_1^2=0$, then it means accurately identifying the target parameter, leading to a wonderful transferable study.
+From the perspective of minimizing the mean square error (MSE), the transfer estimator benefits from a smaller contrast $\| \bdelta^{(k)} \|_1$ to reduce bias, while a larger $\tau$-th density helps to control variance.
+We further extend this motivating case to the covariate shift setting, where similar insights hold; please see Section 8.1.1 of supplementary materials for details. \end{remark}

-\textbf{Transferable Set.} From the analysis above, we need to control the transferring level for both parameter contrast $\| \bdelta^{(k)} \|_1$ and $\tau$-th density $f^{(k)}(0|\bx_{i}^{(k)})$, in order to achieve efficient knowledge transfer in the presence of parameter and residual shift.
-Hence we propose the oracle transferable set $\bc_h$ as defined in the introduction: